 In today’s world it is necessary to have your own Laptop.
 It is very useful to a student as well as a Professional.
-But when we buy a new Laptop, the company or Brand which we select provide that Laptop with many useless applications already installed on it.
-These applications affect your laptops performance.
-It is a good practice to uninstall those useless softwares from your Laptop before using it.
-So whenever you buy a new Laptop, perform these tasks first-
+But when you buy a new Laptop, depending on the company or Brand you select, provide that Laptop with many useless applications already installed on it.

 Task 1 – Run Windows Update